rwightman/efficientdet-pytorch/README.md

 * The TF Models Evaluator operates on YXYX boxes like the models.
 Conversion from XYXY is currently done by default.
 Why don't I just keep everything YXYX?
 Because PyTorch GPU NMS operates in XYXY.
 * You must update your version of `timm` to the latest (>=0.3), as some APIs for helpers changed a bit.

+Training sanity checks were done on VOC and OI
+  * 80.0 @ 50 mAP finetune on voc0712 with no attempt to tune params (roughly as per command below)
+  * 18.0 mAP @ 50 for OI Challenge2019 after couple days of training (only 6 epochs, eek!).
+It's much bigger, and takes a LOONG time, many classes are quite challenging.

 ### 2020-09-03
 * All models updated to latest checkpoints from TF original.
 * Add experimental soft-nms code, must be manually enabled right now.
 It is REALLY slow, .1-.2 mAP increase.